-Saying you visit Sonoma County for the mezcal is a bit like saying you read certain magazines for the articles (‘I swear!’).
-But it’s true that there’s more to Sonoma than its most obvious attraction, the 425 wineries.
-The county, only 45 minutes north of San Francisco, has a growing spirits scene and craft beer has never been bigger.
-That’s why we’ve put together a guide – including where to drink, where to stay and what to do – based on your beverage of choice.
+Saying you’re visiting Sonoma County for the mezcal is a bit like saying you read certain magazines for the articles (‘I swear!’).
+But it’s true that there’s more to Sonoma than its most obvious attraction: 425 wineries.
+The county, only 45 minutes north of San Francisco, has a growing spirits scene and craft beer has never been craftier.
+We’ve put together a guide on where to drink, where to stay and what to do, based on your dream drink pairing.
 Sonoma traditionalists may want to stick with wine, which, by the way, is still an adventure for novices and experts alike.
-But if you’re thirsting for something else, go ahead and pick your poison…
+But, if you’re thirsting for something else, go ahead and pick your poison…

 Sip Of course, vino is still the main event in Sonoma and there’s a winery for any kind of crowd.
-For the novice, The Kendall-Jackson Wine Estate and Gardens is an ideal place to begin.
-There, you’ll get a feel for wine flavors by wandering the red and white wine sensory gardens, where fruits, vegetables and herbs are planted in patches that correspond to varietals, such as Pinot Noir and Cabernet.
+For the novice, the Kendall-Jackson Wine Estate and Gardens is an ideal place to begin.
+There, you’ll get a feel for wine flavours by wandering the red- and white-wine sensory gardens, where fruits, vegetables and herbs are planted in patches that correspond to varietals, such as pinot noir and cabernet.
 The estate also offers five-course food-and-wine pairings, which would also appeal to an experienced sipper.
 Groups with kids in tow should consider Belden Barns for a private tasting.
 The owners’ own young kids are often on the farm and happy to show visitors how to jot down hopes on little tags and hang them on the property’s wishing tree.
-Horse & Plow is also pet and kid friendly and has plenty of outdoor seating for a summer tasting.
+Horse & Plow is also pet- and kid-friendly and has plenty of outdoor seating for a summer tasting.

 Stay Hotel Healdsburg provides plenty of additional ways to enjoy a glass of wine.
-Have one as you soak in your tub, lounge on the private balcony of your Courtyard Suite or as you sun by the pool.
+Have one as you soak in your tub, lounge on the private balcony of your suite or as you sun by the pool.
 The hotel’s restaurant, Dry Creek Kitchen, has a wine list with 600 different pours and they’re happy to arrange a tutorial for you.
-Or, get your grapes through a wine and honey body wrap treatment at the hotel’s farm-fresh spa.
+Or, get your grapes through a wine- and honey-body-wrap treatment at the hotel’s farm-fresh spa.
 Sister property H2 Hotel is nearby and also has a pool for waterside sipping.
 Plus, H2 has bikes to borrow, so you can peddle to local tastings.

-Play Load up on brewing supplies and take a class at The Beverage People.
+Play Load up on brewing supplies and take a class at the Beverage People.
 In the past, they’ve offered courses on beer styles and recipe creation.
 Also, while you’re bunked at Timber Cove, head out on a hike – there are over two miles of coastal trails on the property.
-Breath in that seaside air and try to recreate that feeling in your at-home brews once you return home.
+Breath in that seaside air and try to recreate the feeling in your brews once you return home.

 Stay Let your meal at Single Thread inspire an entire Japanese-style weekend, including a few nights at Gaige House & Ryokan.
-The hotel’s ryokan suites come with Japanese accessories, including yukata robes, zori slippers and cast-iron tea-ceremony sets, as well as a deep granite soaking tub.
-As for sake at the hotel, enjoy a glass each night in the Gathering Room.
+The hotel’s ryokan suites come with Japanese accessories, including yukata robes, zori slippers and cast-iron tea-ceremony sets, as well as a deep granite baths.
+As for sake at the hotel, enjoy a glass each night in the Gathering Room lounge.

-Sip You’d expect a killer Pinot Noir in Sonoma, but a mezcal cocktail that’ll knock your socks off?
-That’s less expected.
+Sip You’d expect a killer pinot noir in Sonoma, but a mezcal cocktail that’ll knock your socks off?
+Less expected.
 But that’s exactly what you’ll find at El Barrio, a Mexican cocktail lounge in Guerneville.
 Crista Luedtke, who is single-handedly credited with turning the formerly sleepy town into a culinary hotspot (she also has a restaurant, boutique hotel and gourmet market in Guerneville), is the brains behind the bar.
 Inspired by her travels, Crista has crafted a cocktail menu where tequila, mezcal and bourbon take centre stage.

 Stay The rooftop terrace at Harmon Guest House is another worthwhile stop for a tipple.
 Try the Brown drink (yep, that’s the cocktail’s official name), which is made with local Sonoma Brothers Rye, cinnamon syrup and chocolate bitters.
 If you accidentally overdo it, one of the hotel’s creekside rooms, with cosy window seats and hand-loomed bed throws, is a glorious place to sleep off your hangover.

-Play If you’re looking for spirits-themed souvenirs, spend an afternoon sampling and shopping at The Barlow, a 12-acre industrial park with shops, restaurants, wineries, galleries and more.
-Start at Spirit Works Distillery, where you can taste the label’s own vodka, gin and whiskey, as well as peruse barware and cocktail books.
-Then head over to decor shop Elsie Green, also at the Barlow, for vintage decanters and Champagne buckets – the perfect memento for a weekend in Sonoma.
+Play If you’re looking for spirits-themed souvenirs, spend an afternoon sampling and shopping at the Barlow, a 12-acre marketplace with shops, restaurants, wineries, galleries and more.
+Start at Spirit Works Distillery, where you can taste the label’s vodka, gin and whiskey, as well as peruse barware and cocktail books.
+Then head over to homewares shop Elsie Green for vintage decanters and Champagne buckets – the perfect memento from your Sonoma weekend.